Hi everyone!

 During her coming of age ceremony, sixteen-years-old Daela finds out she's cursed—she has no magic in her.
 While her friends touched Hel's ancient scroll and received their Gift, Daela's Sigil remained stubbornly blank.
 Still, she never expected her father to disown her, or her brother to refuse to help her.
 And in a world that begrudges her the air she breathes, they might as well have signed her death sentence.

+When her brother is taken by an enemy long forgotten, she's the only witness—but no one believes her.
+After all, everyone knows the Daci are imprisoned in a desert realm, and Daela's the cursed girl from the slums no one would touch with a stick.
 The only one who doesn't dismiss her as a raving maniac is Ash, her brother's favorite smuggler, sometimes friend, and the jerk who'd stolen her first kiss.
 Ash is reluctant to wade blindly into danger, but living on the street had long since destroyed any qualms Daela had about blackmail.

 Now Daela must infiltrate the Daci's world, save her brother's traitorous behind, and find a way to warn her people that the Daci are coming.
 But when the truth about her stolen Gift comes to light, Daela isn't even sure who the bad guys are anymore.